Search

 Although it’s not known exactly how much of the Bible Van Impe has memorized, his website says that flashcards are his go-to technique.
 He then uses a four month spaced repetition review pattern.

-What Does Memorizing the Bible Mean?
+What Does Memorizing the Bible Mean in Practice?

-As much as I searched, I could not find a single example of someone reciting the entire Bible from memory.
+Although I’ve searched far and wide, I could not find a single example of someone reciting the entire Bible from memory.

 I’m not surprised.
 Reciting the entire book would take a very long time.

-I would suggest that your own Bible memory project should be personal defined and then tackled using the best possible approaches.
-Let’s have a look at some of the best.
+Fro this reason, I suggest that your own Bible memory project should be tighly defined and then tackled using the best possible approaches.

 4 Bible Memorization Techniques